 Hiking trailers do not help in all terrain, and are impossible in some

 Many types of terrain are not suitable for wheels.
-There are many others where using a hiking trailer makes your journey harder than if you carried your backpack.
-For example, it would be easier to carry your pack up these stairs than to use a hiking trailer.
-There are many other similar examples – eg. where there is no trail at all, or where the trail is very narrow rough or crowded.
-Many walking routes have significant distances where a hiking trailer would not help you.
+Using a hiking trailer can make your journey harder in many places.
+For instance, it would be easier to carry your pack up stairs than to use a hiking trailer.
+There are many other similar examples, such as where there is no trail or where the trail is very narrow, rough, or crowded.
+Hiking routes often have long distances where a hiking trailer would not help you.

-Yet, as described in the next section, it is difficult to take a hiking trailer at all through such terrain.
-They are usually large heavy objects that are difficult to carry.
-In order to take one with you on a walking trip you need to know in advance that you’ll be able to wheel it all the way.
-But even if you can wheel it all the way, will it make your journey easier?
+It is difficult to take other hiking trailers through such terrain.
+They are usually large and heavy, making them hard to carry.
+To take one with you on a walking trip, you need to know in advance that you’ll be able to wheel it all the way.
+But even if you can, it may not make your journey easier.

 The Trekker’s Friend hiking trailer addresses this issue because you can quickly convert it to being carried, attached to your backpack.
-It takes around a minute to change configuration to carry your backpack rather than wheeling it.
-This makes your trekking poles available to assist with walking as you would want on the rougher terrain.
+It only takes around a minute to change the configuration to carry your backpack rather than wheeling it.
+This makes your trekking poles available to assist with walking on rougher terrain.
 You can then change back to wheeling in around a minute when you want to.
 This gives you the best of both worlds – both backpacking and using a hiking trailer.

 They are often not very portable